Best Foot Forward (musical)

-The musical's success led to a 1943 film adaptation starring Lucille Ball, Allyson and Walker, and a 1954 television adaptation.
+The musical's success led to a 1943 film adaptation starring Lucille Ball, June Allyson and Nancy Walker, and a 1954 television adaptation.
 A 1953 tour featured Debbie Reynolds and Joan Bennett.

 The 1963 Off-Broadway revival at Stage 73 ran for 224 performances.
 It was directed and choreographed by Danny Daniels and featured newcomer Liza Minnelli, who won a Theatre World Award, and Christopher Walken.
 Veronica Lake was a replacement for Paula Wayne as Gale.
 A recording of this revival is available on CD.

 Background and reception

 Before Best Foot Forward, George Abbott had hired Hugh Martin to write musical arrangements for several shows, including Rodgers and Hart shows.
 By 1941, Larry Hart was suffering from alcoholism, and Richard Rodgers was having difficulty working with him.
 Abbot chose Martin and his collaborator to write the songs for his new musical with a high school theme based on an unpublished play by John Cecil Holm, whom he engaged to write the book.
 Abbott knew that lighthearted and innocent student-themed musicals, including a few of his own, had proved popular in past Broadway shows.
 The prep-school theme also allowed Abbott to hire a cast of inexpensive unknown actors who were too young to be pulled away from the show by the draft.

 The show's lively direction and choreography, comical hijinks and catchy tunes led to a strong run for a pre-Oklahoma! show.
 Brooks Atkinson of The New York Times liked the "good humored" show, especially praising the score, choreography, Walker and Allyson.
 Other critics mostly agreed, although some felt that the show's youthful exuberance was carried too far.